rpicatoste/carnd-term1-project3-behavioral-cloning/writeup.md

 My project includes the following files:

-* model.py containing the script to create and train the model
+* model.py - Containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py - For driving the car in autonomous mode
-* utils.py with some pieces of code that I used to generate some plots helping to understand the newtork while creating and training it.
+* utils.py - With some pieces of code that I used to generate some plots helping to understand the newtork while creating and training it.
-* model\_ud_data.h5 containing a convolution neural network, trained using the udacity data.
+* model\_ud_data.h5 - Containing a convolution neural network, trained using the udacity data.
-* model\_my_data.h5 containing a convolution neural network, trained using the udacity data and, in addition, one dataset recorded by me doing the circuit 1 in one direction, another doing it in the reversed direction, and a third one recording recoveries from the side of the road.
+* model\_my_data.h5 - Containing a convolution neural network, trained using the udacity data and, in addition, one dataset recorded by me doing the circuit 1 in one direction, another doing it in the reversed direction, and a third one recording recoveries from the side of the road.
+* demorun.mp4 - A video of the car doing a full lap in autonomous mode.
-* writeup.md (this file) summarizing the results
+* writeup.md (this file) - Summarizing the results

 ####2.
 Submission includes functional code